Sitecore/developer-portal/apps/devportal/data/markdown/pages/downloads/Sitecore_Installation_Framework/index.md

 ---
 title: Sitecore Installation Framework
+description: 'The Sitecore Installation Framework is a Microsoft PowerShell module that supports local and remote installations of Sitecore, and it is fully extensible.'
 origin: https://dev.sitecore.net/Downloads/Sitecore_Installation_Framework.aspx
-isDownloadPage: false
-isTopicPage: false
-isLandingPage: true
-isDownloadsLandingPage: false
-isPackageLandingPage: true
 ---

-# Sitecore Installation Framework

-The Sitecore Installation Framework is a Microsoft PowerShell module that supports local and remote installations of Sitecore, and it is fully extensible.

 <Card variant='outlineRaised' px={0} mb={8}>
 <CardHeader>